-We don’t need to tell you the importance of a BBQ to us Brits, it’s of the utmost importance – second only to The Great British Bake Off (we love you, Mary Berry).
-But with hosting a BBQ comes great responsibility – expectations are high – there’s a lot to consider.
+We don’t need to tell you the importance of a BBQ to us Brits; it’s of the utmost importance – second only to The Great British Bake Off (we love you, Mary Berry).
+But with hosting a BBQ comes great responsibility – expectations are high – there’s a lot of BBQ Essentials to consider.

 So, here’s the BBQ essentials guide.
 Hopefully, after this, you’ll become Queen (or King) of the BBQ landscape.